rhodyprog4ds/BrownFall21/_sources/syllabus/tools.md

 ### Course Manual

 The course manual will have content including the class policies, scheduling, class notes, assignment information, and additional resources.
-This will be linked from Brightspace and available publicly online at [rhodyprog4ds.github.io/BrownFall20/](https://rhodyprog4ds.github.io/BrownFall20/).
+This will be linked from Brightspace and available publicly online at [rhodyprog4ds.github.io/BrownFall21/](https://rhodyprog4ds.github.io/BrownFall21/).
 Links to the course reference text and code documentation will also be included here in the assignments and class notes.

 ### GitHub Classroom

-You will need a GitHub Account.
-If you do not already have one, please create one by the first day of class.
+You will need a [GitHub](https://github.com/) Account.
+If you do not already have one, please [create one](https://github.com/signup) by the first day of class.
+If you have one, but have not used it recently, you may need to update your password and login credentials as the [Authentication rules](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/about-authentication-to-github) changed over the summer.
+In order to use the command line, you will need to [create a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for each device you use.

 There will be a link to our class GitHub Classroom on Brightspace.

 <!-- ### GradeScope